15th Sunday in Ordinary Time - July 14

 BASILICA OF ST. MICHAEL THE ARCHANGEL PARISH, Loretto, will hold outdoor Masses every Sunday evening at 7:00 PM at the Shrine of Our Lady of the Alleghenies, beginning on Sunday, May 26 and concluding on Sunday, September 1.
 Please bring a lawn chair.
 In the event of inclement weather, the Mass will be celebrated in the Basilica of Saint Michael the Archangel.
 Special Masses this summer are as follows: June 9: Eucharistic Revival Celebration; July 21: Mass for Married Couples; TBA “Welcome to the Heralds of the Good News” Priests from India; August 4: Mass for Young People: Return to College, Work, and Military.
 The historic Prince Gallitzin Chapel House, next to the Our Lady of the Alleghenies Shrine, will be open on the following Sunday afternoons from 3:00 to 6:00 PM for self-guided tours, pilgrimages, and visits: June 9, 16, and 30, July 21, Aug.
 4 and 18.

-YOUNG ADULT GROUP (18-39): Our next Theology on Tap is June 26 at 6:00 PM at the Boulevard Grill with Mother Mary Joseph SSCJ speaking on the Sacred Heart of Jesus and His love for us.
-On July 12 at 6:00 PM we are hosting an outdoor Mass and picnic at Greenhouse Park.
-Young adults of all faiths aged 18–39 are welcome to join us for faith and fellowship!
+YOUNG ADULT GROUP (18-39): Our next Theology on Tap is July 31 at 600 PM with Bob Sutton speaking on “Why do Catholics do that?—Where is that in the Bible?” at the Boulevard Grill.
+We will continue meeting every month on the last Wednesdays for Theology on Tap and on the second Fridays for other events.
+Young adults of all faiths aged 18-39 are welcome to join us!
 For more information, contact Geoffrey Stumpo at (814) 659-7415 or [email protected].

 - THE ST. FRANCIS GABRIEL PROJECT is a pro-life ministry which has provided much needed assistance to babies and their families since 2009.
 Operating from St. Francis Church in Johnstown, we are always in need of gently used baby clothes, grooming products, diapers, and wipes.
 Volunteers are also welcome.
 Currently, we have over fifty registered families.
 For more information, please contact Gale at 814-539-0155.M.